-It's usually clear in November with an average of eight hours of sunshine, though those rays dwindle from more than nine hours at the beginning of the month, previewing the three dark months of winter to come.
+It's usually clear in November with an average of eight hours of sunshine, though those rays dwindle down from more than nine hours of sun at the beginning of the month, giving a hint of the three dark months of winter to come.
 As the month progresses, you'll see more clouds and an increased chance of rain.
 The total amount of rain in November is, on average, 2.5 inches, spread out across 13 days.

 What to Pack

 Budapest's November temperatures don't tend to be as cold as those in other popular central European destinations, but you'll still want to pack layers and have a waterproof jacket handy at all times.
 A warm hat, gloves, and scarf are useful on the colder days.
 Since it is usually sunny and bright, a pair of sunglasses and sunscreen for your face will be necessary if you plan to be outdoors for any length of time.

 The best way to get to know Budapest is by walking, so a good pair of walking shoes are in order.
 You'll most likely be on foot from one attraction to the next as Budapest has an excellent public transportation system including the bus, trams, trolleys, and four underground lines.